igolovic/rfid-sgtin96-database-api/README.md

 **High-level overview**

+This RESTful web API application receives company and product data using JSON as format, while product items are encoded using RFID and SGTIN-96 standards, it parses the data and stores it in SQL database, it gives reports on product item count for product items stored in SQL database.
-Application receives company and product data, as well as the hexadecimal RFID tags that contain SGTIN-96 encoded product items that are inserted into database and related to company and product.
+Product items are received in JSON requests in form of hexadecimal RFID tags that contain SGTIN-96 encoded product items.
+Items are parsed and inserted into database and related to company and product.
-It is a RESTful web API implemented in NET framework 5.
+Technology used is .NET framework 5.
 Backend server-side C# code in form of web API methods handles POST and GET requests.
-POST handler methods parse sent data and populate (insert/update) records into Sql Server or Azure SQL database.
+POST handler methods parse received data and populate (insert/update) records into Sql Server or Azure SQL database.
 GET handler method returns report with counts of number of product items grouped by several conditions.
 In backend there is a normalized SQL database in which verified data is written.
 Project contains both Sql Server and Azure SQL database creation scripts and can be run completely on-premise in IIS or it can be deployed to Azure and use Azure SQL.